waku-org/pm/FURPS/application/signal_network.md

 # Signal Network PoC FURPS

+TODO: Update in deliverable

 ## Functionality

-1. Establishes a direct connection between two peers using Waku as a signaling layer
+1. Advertise intent to join a given meeting.
+2. Discover remote peers willing to join a given meeting.
+3. Establish direct connection to remote peer with same intent to join a given meeting.

 ## Usability

-1. Developers have access to a simple API: single entry `connect` function and event-based inbound handling.
+1. Developers sets arbitrary meeting identifier.
+2. Developers selects discovered to connect to.

 ## Reliability